-The high pass data in Tables 2 and 3 show robust negative correlations between the SAM1,2 and BAM2,1 modes, respectively.
+The high-pass data in Tables 2 and 3 show robust negative correlations between the SAM1 and BAM2 modes, and between the SAM2 and BAM1 modes, respectively.
 This seems broadly consistent with TEM theory.
-Since $\partial[u]/\partial t$ is proportional to $\nabla \cdot \mathbf{F}$ (e.g. (2.3a) in Edmon et al. 1980) and $\partial[K_E]/\partial t$ is proportional to $-\nabla \cdot \mathbf{F}$ (2) (note that [u] is generally westerly in the midlatitudes and hence does not affect the sign of the correlations), a negative correlation between corresponding SAM and BAM modes is expected on synoptic timescales as the tendencies reflect the high frequency behavior (as seen from the power spectra).
+Since $\partial [u]/\partial t$ is proportional to $\nabla \cdot \mathbf{F}$ [e.g., (2.3a) in Edmon et al. (1980)] and $\partial [K_E]/\partial t$ is proportional to $-\nabla \cdot \mathbf{F}$ [(2); note that [u] is generally westerly in the midlatitudes and hence does not affect the sign of the correlations], a negative correlation between corresponding SAMs and BAMs is expected on synoptic time scales as the tendencies reflect the high-frequency behavior (as seen from the power spectra).
 SAM1 is a dipolar mode and thus matches BAM2.
-Although SAM2 is a tripolar mode and therefore might be expected to match BAM3, the correlation between SAM2 and BAM3 at high frequencies (Table 4) is non-robust or even negligible.
-Instead, SAM2 is seen to be negatively correlated with BAM1, which projects onto the center of SAM2.
-These negative correlations between SAM1 and BAM2 and between SAM2 and BAM1 are further confirmed in Figs. 10 and 11, where the regressions of high-pass EKE (shading) on high-pass SAM modes tend to exhibit the opposite sign to high-pass [u] (contours) regressions on the same modes.
+Although SAM2 is a tripolar mode and therefore might be expected to match BAM3, the correlation between SAM2 and BAM3 at high frequencies (Table 4) is nonrobust or even negligible.
+Instead, SAM2 is negatively correlated with BAM1, which projects onto the center of SAM2.
+These negative correlations between SAM1 and BAM2 and between SAM2 and BAM1 are further confirmed in Figs. 10 and 11, where the regressions of high-pass EKE (shading) on high-pass SAMs tend to exhibit the opposite sign to high-pass [u] (contours) regressions on the same modes.

-The low pass data in Tables 2 and 4 show robust positive correlations between the SAM1,2 413 and BAM2,3 modes, respectively, consistent with the quasi-steady positive baroclinic feedback 414 (Robinson 2000) described in section 4b.
-Moreover, there is a clear correspondence between the 415 SAM1,2 and BAM2,3 low-frequency spectral peaks in all cases (Figs. 4, 7-9).
-Figs. 12 and 13 further show that the regression of low-pass EKE on low-pass SAM1 and SAM2 reflects BAM2-417 and BAM3-like behavior, respectively, and that positive SAM modes are related to positive BAM modes (i.e. positive wind anomaly is associated with positive EKE anomaly indicating a storm 419 track shift with the jet stream, a positive baroclinic feedback mechanism), consistent with the 420 correlations.
-Figs. S3 and S4 (supplementary material) also show that the spatial structures of the 421 SAM1,2 and BAM2,3 modes for all model configurations and for ERA-Interim are in phase, i.e. the major peaks in the SAM and BAM modes closely follow each other.
-423
+The low-pass data in Tables 2 and 4 show robust positive correlations between the SAM1 and BAM2 modes, and between the SAM2 and BAM3 modes, respectively, consistent with the quasi-steady positive baroclinic feedback (Robinson 2000) described in section 4b.
+Moreover, there is a clear correspondence between the SAM1 and BAM2, and between the SAM2 and BAM3 low-frequency spectral peaks in all cases (Figs. 4, 7-9).
+Figures 12 and 13 further show that the regression of low-pass EKE on low-pass SAM1 and SAM2 reflects BAM2- and BAM3-like behavior, respectively, and that positive SAMs are related to positive BAMs (i.e., positive wind anomaly is associated with positive EKE anomaly, indicating a storm-track shift with the jet stream, a positive baroclinic feedback mechanism), consistent with the correlations.
+Figures S3 and S4 in the supplementary material also show that the spatial structures of SAM1 and BAM2, and of SAM2 and BAM3, for all model configurations and for ERA-Interim are in phase; that is, the major peaks in the SAMs and BAMs closely follow each other.

-On the other hand, the low pass correlations between SAM2 and BAM1 are non-robust (Table 3), and there is no clear correspondence between their low-frequency spectral peaks (Figs. 4, 7-9).

-This implies that any link between the SAM2 and BAM1 modes is state-dependent.
-This is further demonstrated in Fig. S4, which shows the spatial structures of the SAM2 and BAM1 modes.
+On the other hand, the low-pass correlations between SAM2 and BAM1 are nonrobust (Table 3), and there is no clear correspondence between their low-frequency spectral peaks (Figs. 4, 7-9).
+This implies that any link between SAM2 and BAM1 is state dependent.
+This is further demonstrated in Fig. S4, which shows the spatial structures of SAM2 and BAM1.
 While it is clear from this figure that the main peaks in SAM2 and BAM1 for ERA-Interim are in phase and could explain the high correlation between the two modes, it is less clear for the model configurations.
-The winter configuration shows a high correlation between SAM2 and BAM1, however the spatial structures are out of phase, suggesting that the high correlation could be a consequence of the chosen cut-off period (50 days) as in this case the BAM1 power spectrum peaks around 50 days (Fig. 7).
+The winter configuration shows a high correlation between SAM2 and BAM1; however, the spatial structures are out of phase, suggesting that the high correlation could be a consequence of the chosen cutoff period (50 days) as in this case the BAM1 power spectrum peaks around 50 days (Fig. 7).